-Our Primary Sports Canterbury event is held to engage children who are interested in Athletics and are wanting to participate in a Championship event.
-Children are representing their own school through their zone.
+Our Primary Sports Canterbury event is held to engage children who are interested in Triathlons and are wanting to participate in a large event alongside their peers from across Canterbury.
+Children are representing their own school.

 We do a post event review survey where all stakeholders can complete.
 This is a great way to find out things that were a success and things to alter for future events.
 By reviewing our event each year, we can ensure we are making it the best opportunity possible for children to participate.